 Food Waste Prevention Week 2024!

-Join us for Food Waste Prevention Week, a national movement to educate and inspire real cultural change around food waste to help families save money, reduce the negative impact of food waste on the environment, and address hunger in our communities.
-Learn about and register for local events below.
-For more about events nationally, visit Food Waste Prevention Week.
+Food Waste Prevention Week is a national movement to educate and inspire real cultural change around food waste to help families save money, reduce the negative impact of food waste on the environment, and address hunger in our communities.
+Check out our 2024 events below and for more information on the national movement, visit Food Waste Prevention Week.

 ALL WEEK LONG!